CrazyDubya/4o/faux_browser/design_basis.md

    - Profiles define accessible domains, soft-allow domains, and time limits.
    - Offline server reads the selected profile at startup and stops serving requests once the time limit is reached.
-   - Attempts to access soft-allow domains return an approval message and are logged for review.
+  - Attempts to access soft-allow domains return an approval message and are logged to `approval_requests.log` for review.
    - Activity logs stored locally and optionally synced to a monitoring system.
    - Parental or administrative controls adjust allowed sites.